cloudlace/vuetify-dialog-promise/README.md

 * Button labels localised to a large variety of languages (pull requests welcome)
 * Allows you to inject your own button labels, overriding the defaults
+* Dialogue and snackbar messages are plain text only: markup is escaped to keep it XSS-safe.
+However, paragraph breaks can be added with newline '\\n' characters in the message.
 * Various features of the dialogues and snackbars are configurable with initialisation properties (e.g. dialog max width, snackbar location, colour, duration)